This incredible hike requires strong physical fitness and planning to avoid the heat of the canyon.

 The 18.9-mile route starts at South Kaibab Trailhead on the Grand Canyon's South Rim and immediately descends into the belly of the Grand Canyon on South Kaibab Trail.
 Along the way, the route passes O'Neill Butte, Skeleton Point, and breathtaking views of the surrounding canyons.

 At the bottom, cross Black Bridge, a suspension bridge over the Colorado River, and head west to Phantom Ranch and the mouth of Bright Angel Canyon.
 The route winds to the north up this pinched canyon for 8.7 miles, crisscrossing Bright Angel Creek numerous times.
 After 14.8 miles, you'll catch the first views of the North Rim as you pass Roaring Springs and enter Roaring Springs Canyon.
 The trip finishes with brief stretch through the Supai Tunnel, a 20-foot-long hole-in-the-rock wall, and a steep switchback climb to the top of the North Rim.

-Caution: Summer temperatures can soar into the hundreds so always carry water, and start early to beat the midday heat.
+Caution: Summer temperatures can soar into the hundreds so always carry water and start early to beat the midday heat.
+It's highly recommended to do this hike in fall or early spring when heat is not as much of a factor.
 Also, don't forget it is much easier to descend into the canyon than climb back up.
 Expect to spend at least double the amount of time climbing than descending.